-Oscars producer says Will Smith slap ‘overshadowed’ historic ceremony
+Chris Rock was against removing Will Smith from Oscars after slap, producer says

 “I felt like he was going to win, and I was hoping if he stayed, he would say that,” Packer added.

-Packer, the super producer behind “Girl’s Trip,” “Night School” and other blockbusters, produced the Oscars for the first time this year, alongside co-producer Shayla Cowan, the chief of staff at Packer’s eponymous production companies.
+Packer, the super producer behind “Girls Trip,” “Night School” and other blockbusters, produced the Oscars for the first time this year, alongside co-producer Shayla Cowan, the chief of staff at Packer’s eponymous production companies.
 The pair became the first all-Black team to produce the telecast, which has faced dwindling ratings in recent years.

-Packer said Smith reached out the morning after the telecast — and at the Vanity Fair party, where the actor danced along to his chart-topping 1998 single “Gettin’ Jiggy Wit It” and was feted by fellow attendees — to apologize for overshadowing what “should have been a gigantic moment” for Packer.
+Packer said Smith reached out the morning after the telecast — and after the actor was seen at the Vanity Fair party, where he danced along to his chart-topping 1998 single “Gettin’ Jiggy Wit It” and was feted by fellow attendees — to apologize for overshadowing what “should have been a gigantic moment” for Packer.
 “And he expressed his embarrassment, and that was the extent of it.”

 Packer said the ceremony was able to continue because Rock “handled the incident with such grace and aplomb.”
 But the energy was “sucked completely out of” the Dolby.
 “It was like someone poured concrete in that room.
 It was this feeling of ‘what just happened?
 Is this real?
 How am I supposed to react?,’ ” Packer said.
 “So, it sucked the life out of that room and it never came back.”

 The telecast, which controversially stripped eight craft categories from the live ceremony, did achieve Packer’s goal of increasing the Oscars audience from last year’s record low of 10.5 million.
 As Variety reported, Sunday’s telecast reached 16.6 million total viewers, a jump of nearly 60 percent.
-While the shocking incident reportedly drew additional viewers to the show in the minutes following the slap, Packer noted in his GMA interview that the highest-rated moment had occurred earlier in the night, when Troy Kotsur became the first deaf man to win an acting Oscar for “Coda,” which went on to win best picture.
+While the shocking incident reportedly drew additional viewers to the show in the minutes following the slap, Packer noted in his GMA interview that the highest-rated moment had occurred earlier in the night, when Troy Kotsur became the first deaf man to win an acting Oscar for “CODA,” which went on to win best picture.

 There were other historic moments at Sunday’s ceremony — including Ariana DeBose’s victory as the first Afro-Latina, openly queer actress to win an acting award.
 But Packer knows that Smith’s shocking actions have become the defining story of the night.
 “It’s bittersweet. … You have all these moments that are overshadowed now,” he said.